Venafi/vault-pki-monitor-venafi/README.md

     **Trust Protection Platform**:

     ```text
-    $ vault write pki/venafi-policy/default defaults_roles="venafi-role" enforcement_roles="venafi-role" zone="DevOps\\Default"
+    $ vault write pki/venafi-policy/default \
+        defaults_roles="venafi-role" enforcement_roles="venafi-role" zone="DevOps\\Default"
     ```

     **Venafi Cloud**:

     ```text
-    $ vault write pki/venafi-policy/default defaults_roles="venafi-role" enforcement_roles="venafi-role" zone="zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzzz"
+    $ vault write pki/venafi-policy/default \
+        defaults_roles="venafi-role" enforcement_roles="venafi-role" zone="zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzzz"
     ```

-1. Create a policy for Visibility.
-This will contain a zone where certificates issues by the Vault CA will be imported to.
+1. Create another Venafi policy for visibility.
+This will specify the zone where certificates issued by the Vault CA will be imported.
 Visibility is enabled at the policy level using the `import_roles` parameter.

     **Trust Protection Platform**: